nrwl/nx-apollo-example/README.md

       withHooks: true
 ```

-This configuration will grab the GraphQL schema from the api project and the operations we just created in our React project and generate all of the needed types and hooks to consume the API.
+This configuration will grab the GraphQL schema from the api project and the operations we just created in our React library and generate all of the needed types and hooks to consume the API.

 To actually run this code generator, we’ll add a new task to our React project in our workspace: